 The portions that make-up this park stretch from Peekskill in Westchester County up to Beacon, NY, in Dutchess County.

 There are some breathtaking views of the Hudson River, as well as some cool ruins, holdovers from when the park was a cluster of old estates.

 The most inspiring views are at the end of a particularly challenging hike known as the Breakneck Ridge hiking trail, as a word of warning.

 While you’re up visiting Hudson Highlands State Park, be sure to check out some of the Hudson Rivertowns, like Cold Spring, Peekskill, and Beacon.

 Keep discovering more hiking trails near Greenwich, Connecticut

 New England and the Hudson River Valley have plenty more ideal spots of a nature-filled stroll.

 If you want even more options, be sure to check out our other hiking guides.
-Head to some of our favorite hiking trails in Fairfield County, or explore our guide to Connecticut hiking trails.
+Head to some of our favorite hiking trails in Fairfield County, or explore our guide to Connecticut hiking trails to go farther afield.

 Or, plan a day trip or two to some of the charming CT towns near our top picks for hiking trails.

 This writer hopes you enjoy your next adventure on hiking trails near Greenwich, CT!